DavidCalebChaparroOrozco/Daily-Projects/README.md

     - Turn Management: Enable the removal of specific turns and display the number of turns assigned to each user.
     - Transaction History: Maintain and showcase a history of all completed transactions, ensuring transparency and record-keeping.
 Through this project, we aim to enhance the efficiency of customer service in a banking environment by leveraging Python to build an intuitive and effective queue management system.
 Join us as we implement and explore this essential application, ensuring a smoother experience for both bank staff and customers.
+* Day 77: Inventory Management GUI
+Today, we embarked on the development of a Graphical User Interface (GUI) for an Inventory Management System.
+Leveraging the Flask web framework in Python, we crafted an intuitive interface that enables users to efficiently manage their inventory of products.
+The system offers a range of features to enhance inventory control and streamline operations, including:
+  - **Product Management:** Users can easily add, edit, and delete products from the inventory, facilitating seamless product catalog management.
+  - **Real-time Inventory Monitoring:** The application provides a comprehensive view of the current inventory status, allowing users to track product quantities and make informed decisions.
+  - **Report Generation:** With built-in reporting capabilities, users can generate detailed reports on inventory status, product performance, and more, empowering data-driven decision-making.
+  - **Low Stock Alerts:** The system automatically alerts users to products with low stock levels, helping prevent stockouts and optimize inventory replenishment.
+  - **Data Export:** Users can export inventory data to CSV or Excel formats for further analysis or integration with external systems.

+By developing this Inventory Management GUI, we aimed to provide businesses with a powerful tool to effectively manage their inventory, improve efficiency, and optimize resource utilization.
+Join us as we continue to explore the intersection of technology and business operations, empowering organizations to thrive in today's dynamic marketplace. 📦💻📊